lennartj/jguru-codestyle/poms/kotlin-internal-parent/src/site/markdown/index.md

 2. **jguru-codestyle-kotlin-parent**: This is a POM intended as parent for projects which produce an artifact.
 Such projects typically have a POM whose packaging is JAR, WAR, EAR or bundle - but typically **not** with packaging POM and not defining any modules (Maven sub-projects).
-   The jguru-codestyle-kotlin-parent POM extends the `jguru-codestyle-kotlin-parent` POM by including some basic <a href="http://en.wikipedia.org/wiki/Aspect-oriented_programming">aspects</a> which can be used to ensure that objects are created with correct state (i.e. validate the internal state of objects).
+   The `jguru-codestyle-kotlin-parent` POM extends the `jguru-codestyle-kotlin-internal-parent` POM by including some basic [aspects](http://en.wikipedia.org/wiki/Aspect-oriented_programming) which can be used to ensure that objects are created with correct state (i.e. validate the internal state of objects).
 Typically, state validation is done after calling a constructor or after converting an object from another form (like XML or JSON during transport).